Git and Subversion

 I've blogged quite a few posts on the topic:

 I've created a 60-120 minute talk that summarizes the above setup.
 It's mostly a live demo exercise, with some motivation, practical tips and strategies.
-If you want me to do it at a local user-group or meetup around Bonn/Cologne, give me a ping.

 I presented at GearConf 2010, the talk was called "Living with Git and Subversion in parallel".